octocompose/octoctl/README.md

 `octoctl` is the command-line tool for [OctoCompose](https://octocompose.dev/), at its core it is a wrapper for `docker compose`, `podman-compose` and `nerdctl compose`.

-It extends the functionality of those by adding includes of url's.
-See the ready-to-install [penpot](https://github.com/octocompose/charts/blob/main/examples/penpot.yaml) app for an example.
+It extends the functionality of those by adding includes of url's, templates and inline config.
+See the ready-to-install [penpot](https://github.com/octocompose/charts/blob/main/examples/penpot.yaml) and [OpenCloud](https://github.com/octocompose/charts/blob/main/examples/opencloud.yaml) apps.

 Instead of cloning `github` repos configuring an `.env` file you download a `config.yaml` configure it for you needs and run the app.